replayio/docs/src/app/basics/getting-started/record-your-cypress-tests/page.md

 ## Save your API key

-To use your API key, you can either use [dotenv package](https://www.npmjs.com/package/dotenv) and save it to a `.env` file or add the API key to your environment directly.
+To use your API key, you can either use the [dotenv package](https://www.npmjs.com/package/dotenv) and save it to a `.env` file or add the API key to your environment directly.

 {% tabs labels=[".env", "macOS/Linux", "Windows"] %}
 {% tab %}